Azure/azure-rest-api-specs/documentation/swagger-checklist.md

 - :white_check_mark: **M2060**: x-ms-pageable operations must have a 200 response defined.

+- :white_check_mark: **M2061**: URLs should have parameterized resource type values instead of defaults.

 ### SHOULD

 - [ ] **S2000**: If a parameter or a model property indicates that it is some "kind/type" of an artifact that can have a value from set of possible values, then it *SHOULD* have an `"enum": ["Array of possible values"]` constraint on that entity.
 It *MUST* also use the ["x-ms-enum"](https://github.com/Azure/azure-rest-api-specs/blob/master/documentation/swagger-extensions.md#x-ms-enum) extension.
 If creating an enum is not possible, then the values need to be documented in description.
 If the number of allowed values is huge, add a link to some kind of external documentation in the description, where those values are defined.